-Two coats of spar varnish, one more coat and add in the grip wrap and leash, done like dinner |
+Two coats of spar varnish, one more coat and add in leash, done like dinner

-When hiking, I use a set of poles that helps tremendously with stability and it actually helps ascend and descend at faster pace.
+When hiking, I use a set of poles that helps tremendously with stability, and it actually helps ascend and descend at faster pace.
 I use the poles as I would if I was skiing.
 I plant the pole in front of me steps, plant the other, steps and I use the pole plant as a pivot point when I am turning on steep paths with hairpins.

 The streams in my home area basically fall in to two categories, steep gradient with lots of rocks and shallow gradient with grassy and undercut banks.
 Both types of streams can benefit from the use of a wading staff.